ADI-Academy/EnvironmentSetup/README.md

 **Used by:** Jonathan

 This is hands-down the best editor for most things in python and especially flask.
 There is an overwhelming suite of different functionality that make your life as programmer worth living.
 As a student, you can even get the premium (read: expensive) version for free.
 However, this editor is not recommended for beginners as it is has a rather steep learning curve and will consume significantly more memory and resources on your computer than the others on this chart.

-**NOTE:** While this may generate some consternation, *DO NOT USE VIM OR EMACS* or any other console based editor that some pseudo-programmer somewhere has told you will make you look 1337 or some other bullshit.
-You will regret every keystroke and your teammates will laugh at you. :(